IYanakiev34/VulkanRenderer/README.md

 Simply wait for the device to idle, then iterate through the semaphore array and fences and destroy them.
 Then destroy the darrays and set the pointers to 0 for good measure.

+## Engine Part 12 clearing the screen
+First this is something we have not yet done and it is to be able to resize the screen.
+For this we can go many different way I will just keep track of the current generation of the screen and the previous.
+These are 2 integers which will indicate if the framebuffer size has changed.
+We need to create an event in the platform and dispatch it.
+In the application we need to register for the event and deregister on close.
+The registration will be with a function that will check if the screen size has actually changed + if we have minimized, if it has changed we call the renderer_on_reszie function which will handle the resiz and store the new frame buffers.

+Then we need to implement on begin frame and on end frame.
+For the on begin we first check if we are recreating the swapchain currently and if so we boot out, if we have different size we trigger the new generation of swapchain and boot out.
+If everything is fine we proceed with the frame.
+First we wait on the fence for the current frame to be sure CPU and GPU are in sync.
+We then prepare a command buffer for graphics.
+Reset it's state then set it to recording.
+After that we fill it in with commands for now we just fill it in with a viewport and scissors (clipping plane).
+These are vulkan objects created on the stack and passed to the proper vkCmds.
+After that for good measure we set the renderpass width and height.

+### Note on viewport
+In Vulkan the screen (0,0) is the top left, however this is not intuitive and in most api's it is bottom left.
+Thus for the viewport we set the X to 0 and Y to the screen height.
+The for the actual width and height we pass the width and `-height` since we will draw from bottom to top.

+Okay.
+So this is frame begin.
+For frame end we will actually draw.
+We get the buffer for graphics and end recording for it.
+We then proceed to wait for the fences for the previos image of the frame to sync GPU and CPU in case the CPU goes too fast.
+The we set the handle to the images_in_flight to the current frame fence_in_flight.
+Then we reset the current fence in flight.
+To submit the buffer to a queue we need a submit into struct.
+So we fill it out.
+We need to pass in th semaphores for the queue and image for the current frame since the GPU will have to synchronize itself.
+We then create a pipeline stage flags and say that the flag for this pipeline will be the color attachment output bit.
+Meaning get the color attachment and what it is drawn to it.
+Finally we simply submit everything to the graphics queue.
+Then we simply call present method on the swapchain and voala the swapchain is presented.

+We have some auxilary methods such as recreating the swapchain.
+This involves checking if we are currently doing so and if so boot out.
+Make sure we have proper widht and height.
+Destroy the framebuffers and then call the actual method to recreate it.

+All in all, in order to actuall draw a frame we need to maintaince proper state between the CPU and the GPU we also need to make sure we pass in the proper semaphores for the GPU to GPU sync.
+The trickiest thing is probably the swapchain itself since we need to recreate it properly everytime we resize the window.
+This is why we need the validation layers to make sure we pass in the correct input to the swapchain.

+Currently we have a little mess in the code.
+For the future we will need to probably not have whole abstraction over the fence since actually we do not care of the is_signlaed state too much.
+We will also remove the renderpass and just use a pipeline to encapsulate everything from the renderpass to the pipeline itself.
+This will leave the interfaces much much better.

+I think it is a good time to go over the high-level flow of the application.
+So what does acutally happen?
+Well we first initialize our memory.
+Then we create the game instance which basically just sets basic parameters and assigns function pointers.
+From there we load the game into the application by creating an application.
+The application creates all the subsystems, registers for events.
+Starts the paltform and the renderer.
+From there we simply run the application.
+What happends when we run it.
+Well

+1. We get some infromation about the clock originally and target frame time etc.
+2. Enter the main loop
+3. Pump the messages from the window and react to them
+4. Get the delta time and start recording how much time the frame needs
+5. Update the game (handles simulation of the game basically)
+6. Render the game (records all the render commands that we need)
+7. Prepare a render packet and draw the current frame
+8. Drawint the current frame means to call begin and end frame on the backend and makes sure none of them fail for some reason.
+9. As said the begin frame sets up everything and recreates the swapchain if needed
+10. End frame actually submits the commands and presents the swapchain
+11. Back in the application we perform math check on how long the frame took
+12. If the frame took less than the target time we give back some power to the OS by sleeping until the tagret frame time.
+13. Finally update the input for the next frame and store the current time in the application.
+14. If at any point we triggered the is_running to false we exit the loop

+After we exit the loop the procedure is pretty simple.
+We need to deregister for all of the events that we have registered for.
+Then we need to shutdown all the subsystems.
+Shutdown the renderer and platform.
+Finally just shutdown the memory from the entry point and exit normally.
+So from a very high level this is what the application currently is able to do.